 — Matt Stiles (@stiles) May 20, 2019

-If you can’t get enough of the purple color pops and you’re up for a drive, you can explore this full map of every tree in L.A. that The Bureau of Street Services has collated.
+If you can’t get enough of the purple color pops and you’re up for a drive, you can explore this complete map of every tree in L.A. that The Bureau of Street Services has collated.